ABOUT THIS CONFERENCE

 Answering Paper 1: Modelling Physics well

-- Challenging mathematical features in Forces and Motion module (eg. resolving vectors, algebraic expressions and trigonometry)
+- Explore the challenging mathematical features in Newtonian physics (eg. resolving vectors, algebraic expressions and trigonometry) in the first-year curriculum

-- Improving understanding and application of the concepts of fields and harmonic motion
+- Refine understanding and application of the concepts of fields and harmonic motion in the second-year curriculum

 11.20 – 11.40 am